-Additional hours of coaching can be purchased (see prices listed below under coaching).
+Additional hours of coaching can be purchased (see prices listed below under consulting).

-If the author wants the marketing consultant to read the book, that can be incorporated into the coaching hours.
+If the author wants the marketing consultant to read the book, that can be incorporated into the consulting hours.

 You can purchase additional hours with the marketing consultant to address anything else you need help with.
 This could include social media setup and strategy, additional assistance with the website, help contacting bookstores, planning a launch event or book tour, preparing for interviews or simply brainstorming marketing ideas.

-Our packages are $400 for five hours, $750 for ten hours.
-Additional hours can be purchased for $85/an hour.
+Additional hours can be purchased for $100/an hour.

 For more information about getting publicity for your book project, request a free proposal using our form.